hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 Regardless of which installation method you choose, you need to answer a few questions according to your IT environment.
-The next sections will tell you these questions and your answers will be required during the installation of Open Grid Engine.
+The next sections will tell you these questions and your answers will be required during the installation of xxQS_NAMExx.

 ### What operating systems are installed on the cluster hosts?

-Open Grid Engine supports the following operating systems.
+xxQS_NAMExx supports the following operating systems.

 TODO: Table